-EXAMPLE 1: Angela files for Chapter 7 Bankruptcy and owns a vehicle with a fair market value of $4,500.00.
+EXAMPLE 1: Arnold files for Chapter 7 Bankruptcy and owns a vehicle with a fair market value of $2,500.00.
 The vehicle does not have a loan secured to it.
-Angela lives in a state that provides a vehicle exemption of $6,000.
-In this situation, Angela has the option to protect the full value of her vehicle and the Trustee would not be able to sell it.
+Arnold lives in a state that provides a vehicle exemption of $3,500.00.
+In this situation, Arnold has the ability to fully exempt and protect the full value of his vehicle and the Trustee would not be able to liquidate it.